TestShiftProject/test-cube/contributing.md

 3. Open the root in IntelliJ! 😄 After opening the project in IntelliJ, you can execute Test Cube with the gradle task `runIde`.

-To test and run Test Cube / DSpot you need:
+To test and run TestCube / DSpot you need:

 - an installation of Java 11 (including the path to your Java Home)
 - an installation of Maven (including the path to your Maven Home)